-Ginny nodded.
 "We do.
-We're going to score a lot of goals and Forrester's at the top of his game.
+We're going to score a lot of goals and Forrester is at the top of his game.
 I think we'll be the favorite."

 "I'll try to find out today.
 What time is it?"
 She glanced out the door into the sitting room where she could see the clock on the mantel.
 "Time for work."
 She paused and looked at him quizzically.
 "What's wrong?"

-In the excitement Harry had managed to keep to himself the fact that he was having second thoughts about moving from the flat.
+In the excitement Harry had managed to keep to himself his second thoughts about a new home.
 "I need to think some more about moving.
 I'm not saying I don't want to, but I don't think I'm used to the idea yet.
 Let's talk about it again, okay?"

-"Sure," she said, but with some obvious irritation.
+"Sure," Ginny said, but with some obvious irritation.

 "I promise we'll settle it by the weekend.
 But it wasn't fair.
 I just had a few hours to think about it.
 It's too big a deal to decide so fast."